-Deep ruby color; red fruits, blueberries, whiff of oak on the nose; red fruits, plum, blackberry, blueberry, touch of blackcurrant and chocolate on the palate.
+Deep ruby-garnet color; red fruits, blackberries, blueberries, oak on the nose; red fruits, plum, blackberry, blueberry, blackcurrant, chocolate, hint of mint on the palate.

-Dry; full body, very fine-grained, silky tannins.
-Blend of petite sirah, merlot, cabernet sauvignon, and malbec; the petite sirah aged 18 months in American oak, 25% new, while the other grapes age in French oak, 35% new.
+Dry; medium-full body, silky tannins.
+Very soft, round.
+Red blend of 40% merlot, 30% petite sirah, 20% cabernet sauvignon, 10% malbec; the petite sirah aged 18 months in American oak, 25% new, while the other grapes age in French oak, 35% new.
 The final assemblage is blended at bottling.
 Sophisticated blend by winemaker Christophe Paubert that delivers rich, ripe fruit but thankfully avoids jammy and ostentatious oak.
-Delicious, superb balance, savory, excellent palate pleaser.
+Delicious, superb balance, savory palate pleaser; 14.1% ABV.

 Stags’ Leap is one of California’s oldest wineries.
 Horace Chase partnered with his uncle, W.W.
 Thompson, to found the estate on land where grapes has been planted by T.L.
 Grigsby in the 1880s.
 The manor house was built in 1890 and the first vintage was produced in 1893.

 The Chase family got the Stags Leap name from a native Wappo legend of a stag leaping to escape Native American hunters.
 The mountains behind the property on the eastern side are known as the Stags Leap Palisades.
 While wine production was interrupted for extended periods—especially during Prohibition—wine grapes have been grown on the property continuously since its founding.

 After 64 years of non-wine making (while still growing grapes for others), Carl Doumani resumed wine production at Stags’ Leap in 1972.
 In 2009, Christophe Paubert joined Stags’ Leap as head winemaker.